-The comparative figures have been restated to reflect the revised tax losses carry-forward, capital allowances carry-forward and other temporary differences available to the Group.
+The comparative figures have been restated to reflect the revised tax losses carry-forward, capital allowances carry-forward and deductible temporary differences available to the Group.

-Pursuant to the Finance Act 2018, unutilised tax losses and unutilised reinvestment allowances can only be carried forward up to 7 consecutive year of assessment.
+Pursuant to the Finance Act 2018, unutilised tax losses can only be carried forward up to 7 consecutive year of assessment.